dg02701/project1_game_Flash_Cards/README.md

 6. Player (or parent) presses key "Y" or key "N" to self-score the players answer.
 7. Score is updated in brown box in middle of screen.
 8. Play continues with next card by pressing ArrowRight and repeating A, Y or N, and then ArrowRight again.
-9. When the end of flashcard deck is reached, in brown box messages are displayed to say last card, final score, card to review and instructions for review
+9. When the end of flashcard deck is reached, in brown box messages are displayed to say last card, final score, card to review and instructions for review.
+Ex. end-of-deck screen: https://github.com/dg02701/project1_game_Flash_Cards/blob/master/Flashcard_Fun_end-of-deck_screensot.png

 USER REQUIREMENTS